 My project teams are determined months in advance.
 Therefore, once the projects are announced, all the positions are usually full.
 However, I strongly advise you to follow my social media accounts because I announce all job opportunities through social media.

 My production house is called BBA Broadband, which handles all the editing of photos & films.
 It is located in Bursa, Turkey.
 There is always an opportunity for internship at MBF in the fields of editing, color correction and filming.
-Although internship is short term and is NOT a paid position, we arrange accommodation for interns coming out of town for office jobs.
+Although internship is short term and it is NOT a paid position, we arrange accommodation for interns coming out of town for office jobs.
 For field work, it's either camping or accommodation is where the team is staying.
 However, it is always possible to start as an intern at MBF and make your way into a full time teammate.

 Q3: How do you get to travel this much?